 - Keep your distance.
 If you see a whale or turtle, stay at least 100 yards away.

 - Slow your boat immediately and put in it neutral if you see a whale or turtle.
 Resume at a slow, safe speed and distance your vessel from the animal.

 Immediately report an injured, entangled, stranded, or dead marine animal to your local stranding network.
 These networks are located around the country in all coastal states.

 Report a violation

-NOAA Fisheries Enforcement Hotline ((800) 853-1964) provides live operator coverage 24 hours a day, 7 days a week for anyone in the United States to report a federal marine resource violation.
-During regular business hours, you also can call the closest NOAA Office of Law Enforcement field office to report possible violations.
+NOAA Fisheries Enforcement Hotline, (800) 853-1964, provides live operator coverage 24 hours a day, 7 days a week for anyone in the United States to report a federal marine resource violation.
+During regular business hours, you also can contact your closest NOAA Office of Law Enforcement field office to report possible violations.